kanow/operations/Documentation/Index.rst

 	The content of this document is related to TYPO3, a GNU/GPL CMS/Framework available from `www.typo3.org <http://www.typo3.org/>`_.

-	This Extension works only with TYPO3 6.1.x or higher (also 6.2.x)!
+	This Extension works with TYPO3 6.2.x and TYPO3 7.6.x!
-	For bugs or ideas to this extension look at `forge.typo3.org <http://forge.typo3.org/projects/extension-operations>`_.
+	For bugs or ideas have a look at `forge.typo3.org <http://forge.typo3.org/projects/extension-operations>`_.

-	Big thanks goes to `undkonsorten - Die Berliner Internetagentur <http://www.undkonsorten.com>`_ for helping hands and answers on my questions.
+	Big thanks to `undkonsorten - Die Berliner Internetagentur <http://www.undkonsorten.com>`_ for helping hands and answers on questions.

-	Icons for data in backend are from `The Noun Project <http://thenounproject.com>`_.
+	Icons for data in backend:
 		- Icon for operation is designed by `Julián Humberto Corrales <http://www.thenounproject.com/jcorralesv>`_
 		- Icon for resource is designed by `Antonio Vicién Faure <http://www.thenounproject.com/antoniopolonio>`_
 		- Icon for vehicle is designed by `Rohan Gupta <http://thenounproject.com/rohangupta1>`_
 		- Icon for assistance is designed by `James Keuning <http://www.thenounproject.com/jmkeuning>`_
 		- Icon for operation type is designed by `Alan Hussey <http://www.thenounproject.com/alanhussey>`_

-	Please note that this documentation is still in development.
-I'm verry happy about information of founded errors and try to fix it.

 	**Table of Contents**